jatanRT/eprscope/README.md

 Dračínský](https://orcid.org/0000-0002-4495-0070)
 <img src="https://orcid.org/assets/vectors/orcid.logo.icon.svg" width="16" height="16"/>.
 Without the fruitful environment within the NMR Spectroscopy team it wouldn’t be possible to develop such a project like this.
-I’d like to also give a special thanks to my brother [Dr. Peter Tarábek](https://orcid.org/0000-0002-7181-7136)
+Also, I’d like to give a special thanks to my brother [Dr. Peter Tarábek](https://orcid.org/0000-0002-7181-7136)
 <img src="https://orcid.org/assets/vectors/orcid.logo.icon.svg"
 width="16" /> for his valuable comments and remarks.